anthonyjdella/real-estate-notes/README.md

     * Find agent with investment background, not a regular agent
 * Driving for dollars works
     * Sent 100 letters, got 10 responses
-    * Letter containted personized info (like owners name, house picture, and offer in details)
+    * Letter contained personalized info (like owners name, house picture, and offer in details)
         * Pick a reasonable price, decide how to finance it (Cash is best, but he didnt do this)
         * Skip agents and offer to pay their closing costs
     * Send them a letter every 6 months if no contact